 Thomas Yeh is a trial lawyer representing clients in global patent and trade secret cases in federal district courts and before the International Trade Commission.

-Mr. Yeh draws on over a decade of experience and his background in electrical engineering to handle high-stakes competitor cases, often through trial.
+Thomas draws on over a decade of experience and his background in electrical engineering to handle high-stakes competitor cases, often through trial.
 He has tried more than a dozen cases to bench and jury verdict, prevailing on behalf of both plaintiffs and defendants.

-As a result of Mr. Yeh’s strong technical background, he is often retained to handle cases involving the most complex and advanced technologies in the semiconductor, internet, and computer hardware industries.
+As a result of Thomas' strong technical background, he is often retained to handle cases involving the most complex and advanced technologies in the semiconductor, internet, and computer hardware industries.
 He has extensive experience representing clients in Asia involved in designing and manufacturing semiconductor devices, power circuits, volatile and non-volatile memories, and lithium-ion battery components.

-Mr. Yeh’s experience includes representing:
+Thomas' experience includes representing:

 • SMR in a nine-patent case involving wide-view automotive mirror technology; secured jury trial win (Magna Mirrors v.
 SMR W.D.
 Mich.)